jenkinsci/azure-ad-plugin/README.md

 In Application setting page, click `Keys`, generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.

-In Application setting page, click `Required Permissions` and select `Windows Azure Service Management API`, then select `Access Azure Service Management as organization users (preview)` and save.
-This API and permission is for manage resource in subscription

 In Application setting page, click `Required Permissions` and select `Windows Azure Active Directory`, then select `Read directory data` permissions in Application permissions section

 Click `Grant Permissions`.
 If you are not an admin in your tenant, please contact admin to grant the permissions which declared as `require admin` in `Enable Access` page